G-Corp/wok_async_message_handler/README.md

 Async message producer to use with wok 0.4.4
 Include mix task to generate ecto migrations for messages and partitions.
+Include mix task to generate serializer for ecto schema.

 ## Installation